100+ Best Fundraising Ideas for Everyone in 2024

 yard sale - fundraising ideas for clubs

-Ask for contributions from your members, plus the larger community.
-Aim to have a good mix of high- and low-value items, to cater to everyone’s interests and budget.
+To get started, pick a date and a venue.
+Consider hosting the yard sale in the parking lot of your school, town hall, or other well-known location.
+Then, start collecting items.
+Ask for contributions from your club members as well as the larger community.
+Aim to have a good mix of high- and low-value items to cater to everyone’s interests and budget.

 Fundraising Potential: +++